 Based on the stories that continue to surface from women in Hollywood, film producer Harvey Weinstein bears all the markers of a serial predator; a man who for years, appears to have exploited his considerable power and position to take advantage of vulnerable women for his own pleasure.
 If the allegations and the surfaced recordings prove true, they’re as sickening as it gets; a violation of any measure of human decency and humanity.

-Weinstein is now rightly experiencing the consequences of his allegedly abhorrent behavior.
+Weinstein and a host of others are now rightly experiencing the consequences of his allegedly abhorrent behavior.
 In the wake of the revelations, he was fired from his company, his wife announced she is leaving him, and he’s faced a torrent of social media outrage.
 This is how we’re supposed to treat predatory behavior.
 This should be the fallout of exploitation and sexual misconduct.
 Those who advocate for sexual assault victims should be shouting for Weinstein’s head from the rooftops.

 But there is a sanctimonious choir seeking to add their voices to the film producer’s condemnation right now, who have no right to include themselves: fierce, passionate, steadfast defenders of Donald Trump.